-On-Line Undergraduate courses: \$199 per credit
+On-Line Undergraduate courses: \$226 per credit

-On-line Graduate courses: \$435 per credit, with exceptions for certain programs such as:
+On-line Graduate courses: \$493 per credit, with exceptions below:

-- a.
-ReadOregon reading endorsement courses - b.
-Master of Arts in Interpreting Studies program, \$472 per credit
+a.
+Master of Arts in Interpreting Studies program, \$519 per credit

 Online courses have a different tuition rate than campus courses and are NOT included in the Western Promise/Traditional rates.
 For example, an undergraduate student enrolled in 8 credits of regular classes and a 4 credit online course is charged regular tuition for 8 credits (Western Promise, WUE or other rates, depending on the student's tuition plan) plus the tuition for 4 credits at the online tuition rate.